-EPA's January 17, 2018 brief in the CSAPR Update litigation (Wisconsin et al. v EPA, Case No. 16-1406) offers the following statement on pages 77 and 78:
+EPA's January 17, 2018, brief in the CSAPR Update litigation (Wisconsin et al. v EPA, Case No. 16-1406) offers the following statement on pages 77 and 78 which recognizes that alternatives measures for addressing maintenance receptors are appropriate in circumstances not constrained by the time limits imposed on the CSAPR Update Rule: